junesirius/junesirius.github.io/_posts/Supernatural/SPN_Cas_BB/SPN-Cas-fixit-whole-novel.md

 > Dean goes back to let Bobby know something wrong with Jack, Bobby rephrases Cas's concern.
 They'll have to figure out what happened to Jack, but needs to find/save Cas first.
 >
-> (preparation: handmake tracker/gun/earbuds, they have the tools, they can still create things like Ash did.)
+> (preparation: handmake tracker/gun/earbuds/silver knife, they have the tools from any hunter's cabin/Bobby's heaven house, they can still create things in Heaven from existing tools like Ash did.
+Can't magic things out like angels but can handmake build things, law of physics is still the same.)
 >
 > Dean/Bobby search the part of Heaven they have access to but can't find (still in pocket universe), run into the edge of the pocket universe and meet gate-guardian angels, Dean deliberately shows violence and as if tries to bridge the gate to go down to Earth (actually cover for Bobby), the angels arrest Dean and throw him into Heaven's jail, next to Cas.
 >
-> Dean/Cas reunion scene, reciprocate, mutual confession.
+> Dean/Cas reunion scene (across bars), reciprocate, mutual confession.
 Cas regrets not save Dean this time, Dean comforts him it's okay. both worry about Jack, will have to figure out what's wrong and save him once they're out.
 >
-> Dean communicates with Bobby about location, Cas guides Bobby through how to open cell from outside (Bobby actually familiar with jail structure), blasts jail guardian angels away.
+> Dean communicates with Bobby through earbuds about their status, the tracker on him shows their location, Cas guides Bobby through how to open cell from outside (Bobby actually familiar with jail structure), blasts jail guardian angels away.
 >
 > Three of them escape jail, go back to Rocky's Bar as base.